 It wasn’t up until a few years ago that we really started to consider the mineral content of water, and how it can affect the flavour of coffee.
 Perhaps we’re a little bit behind on the topic, but have no fear – we’re catching up.

-In 2015, Maxwell and Christopher co-authored the book ‘Water for Coffee’ (highly recommended read), which finally shed light on the molecular activity and function of minerals during coffee extraction.
+In 2015, Maxwell and Christopher co-authored the book ‘Water for Coffee’ (highly recommended read), which finally shed some much-needed light on the topic.

 Drawing on from their knowledge, last year they took it a step further and released Peak Water – a water filter jug, specifically designed to optimise water for coffee brewing.

 Tap water varies greatly from city to city, Peak Water was designed to turn any tap water into ideal coffee brewing water – and it’s incredibly simple.
-The unique design utilises a gravity-fed bypass with variable settings, allowing you to decide how many of the minerals in your water are filtered out or retained.
+The unique design utilises a gravity-fed bypass with variable settings, allowing you to decide which minerals to filter out.

 From receiving the package – the process involves just 3 simple steps.